 Long (after 30 days) and late payments are a significant problem for Australia’s 3.5 million small businesses.
 This has negative impacts not only on these businesses but also more broadly across the economy.
 Small businesses that are paid slowly pay their suppliers more slowly in turn.

 A 2019 study by AlphaBeta highlights the importance of addressing this issue.
-Analysis of over 10 million invoices from more than 76,000 small businesses estimated the quantum of long payments from large business is $77 billion per year.
+Analysis of over 10 million invoices from more than 76,000 small businesses estimated the quantum of long payments by large business is $77 billion per year.

 More than a third of small business invoices are paid after 30 days.
 These invoices take an average of 63 days to be paid.
 This was estimated to equate to $7 billion in working capital transferred from small to large business every year.